Gtisseran/Quiet-Nexus/README.md

 # Quiet-Nexus

-Quiet Nexus is a stylish wallpaper featuring dots, lines, and phrases.
+Quiet Nexus is an elegant wallpaper composed of dots, lines, and phrases in English, Latin, and Japanese.